-OVERVIEW: This funder provides grants for organizations providing education, health, and human services in the Boston area.
+OVERVIEW: The Liberty Mutual Foundation provides grants for organizations providing education, health, and human services in the Boston area.
 Special priority is given to low-income youth and families, youth with disabilities, and cultural organizations.

 FUNDING AREAS: Low-income children, education, health, human services

-IP TAKE: Boston nonprofits shouldn’t be intimidated by the global scope of this big insurance company.
-Most funding stays right in Boston, and the funding categories are so broad that lots of local groups are eligible for grants.
+IP TAKE: Boston nonprofits should not be intimidated by the global scope of this big insurance company.
+Most funding stays right in Boston, and the funding categories are broad that lots of local groups are eligible for grants.